Aparicio99/ipupdate/README.md

 ### How can I get it to work?

 **Requirements**
-  * A webserver with any version of PHP (just needs SQLite enabled)
+  * A webserver with any version of PHP (just needs SQLite enabled).
-  * Python 3.x in the client machine
+  * Python 3.x in the client machine.

 **Steps**
   * Put ipupdate.php and getip.php on a web server with PHP.